 The waymarking is excellent all along the route, mostly composed of concrete milestones with the shell symbol indicating the direction.
-Time to time you can also come across painted yellow arrows or ceramic tiles on local houses.
+You will also come across painted yellow arrows or ceramic tiles on local houses from time to time.

-Beware, that at the very start, in Oviedo, the signage is made with bronze shells incorporated into the ground.
-While they are quite lovely, following them requires a lot of attention as they are not visible from a distance and, at times, may be covered by a car.
+Beware, that at the very start, in Oviedo, the signage is made with bronze scallop shells incorporated into the ground.
+While they are quite lovely, following them requires a lot of attention as they are not visible from a distance and, at times, maybe covered by a car.

 One of the most curious facts about waymarking on the Camino Primitivo is the direction of the shell, which changes upon entering Galicia.
-In Asturias, the shell works as an imaginary arrow with the narrower part “pointing” in the right direction.
+In Asturias, the shell works as an imaginary arrow with the narrower part “pointing” in the right direction along the Camino de Santiago.
 However, in Galicia, it is the other way around, the wider (opening) part of the shell point toward Santiago.

 Cities & Distances

-The Primitivo Way, from Oviedo to Melide, stretches over 261 km and passes through 36 towns with available services.
+From Oviedo to Melide, the Camino Primitivo Way stretches over 261 km and passes through 36 towns with available services.
 Thus, on average, there is a town or village with services every 7.3 km.
 The settlements are pretty evenly distributed along the route.
 However, there are some sections without services you might want to keep in mind:

-- From Pola de Allande to Lago (13.2 km), a mountain route including the ascent to Puerto del Palo.
+- From Pola de Allende to Lago (13.2 km), a mountain route including the ascent to Puerto del Palo.

 - From La Mesa to Grandas de Salime (15.2 km), with no towns in between;